Lucas-vanerven/Internship-clone/C4_MODEL.md

 ## System Overview

 The Cronbach's Alpha Web Application is a statistical analysis tool designed to calculate Cronbach's alpha reliability coefficients for survey data.
-It provides a web-based interface for researchers and analysts to upload data, organize items into factor groups, and compute reliability statistics.
+It provides a web-based interface for project managers and analysts to upload data, organize items into factor groups, and compute reliability statistics.

 ---